 BulletShares ETFs comprise individual bonds that mature or are expected to be called in a specific year.
 While a traditional fixed income ETF or mutual fund regularly buys and sells underlying bonds to maintain a fixed duration, BulletShares ETFs hold bonds until they mature.
 This results in a more bond-like experience with a BulletShares ETF's duration shortening as it nears maturity.

 From Bonds to Cash

 As the bonds underlying BulletShares ETFs approach maturity, bond proceeds are typically invested in cash or cash alternatives.
 As the final year progresses, the ETF's cash and US Treasury positions grow and its bond exposure decreases.
 This results in a lower current yield than when the portfolio was more fully composed of bonds.

 BulletShares® Corporate Bond ETFs begin moving to cash in the final six months of the maturity year.

-BulletShares® High Yield Corporate Bonds and Emerging Markets Debt ETFs start to move to cash in the final 12 months.
+BulletShares® High Yield Corporate Bonds, Emerging Markets Debt and Municipal Bond ETFs start to move to cash in the final 12 months.